Elmo Tanner: Ted Weems Orchestra and “Heartaches”

 In an era when whistling was commonly featured on popular recordings, Tanner was often confused with Fred Lowery, who was blind and worked with Horace Heidt and his Musical Knights.
 People would come up to Tanner and ask if it was true that he was blind.
 “Only on Saturday night,” he would reply.

 When not singing or whistling, Elmo played guitar in the band.
 The primary purpose was evidently to show Tanner was "doing something" while keeping him in view, as it became a standard joke that the guitar he was playing had rubber bands in place of strings.

 Tanner began appearing in films as part of the Ted Weems Orchestra in 1936; his first film role was in The Hatfields and McCoys, In 1938 he appeared in the movie Swing, Sister, Swing with the Weems outfit.
 Tanner also featured with Ted Weems and his Orchestra in a 1942 musical film short, Swing Frolic.
-During this time period Tanner appeared on the popular radio show Beat the Band with Weems; the program ran from January 28, 1940 until February 23, 1941.
+During this time period Tanner appeared on the popular radio show Beat the Band with Weems; the program ran from January 28, 1940, until February 23, 1941.

 Tanner, Ted Weems, and the rest of his orchestra joined the Merchant Marine in 1942.
 At (and intermittently before) his discharge in 1944 he pursued a solo career.
 He headlined in various nightclubs and theaters such as Chicago's Oriental and Colosimo's and at the Orpheum in Los Angeles alongside the King Sisters and Maurice Rocco.
 Besides musical whistling, he also imitated birds for Disney.
 He continued to perform songs that were associated with Weems, such as “Nola”.
 Tanner announced he would be fronting a twelve-piece band in September 1946; the band's theme was "Heartaches".
 He took over the Andy Anderson unit that was based in Atlanta and signed on with the William Morris Agency.
 His orchestra featured his whistling and vocals by Carol Bridges.
 However, this proved to be short-lived because of the surprise success of an old recording.

 The delayed success of "Heartaches"

 “Heartaches”, composed by Al Hoffman and John Klenner in 1931, was recorded as an unusual half-rumba, half washboard rhythm.
-In 1933, Victor had assigned the recording of the song to Ted Weems and his Orchestra, and wanted it recorded quickly.
+In 1933, RCA Victor had assigned the recording of the song to Ted Weems and his Orchestra, and wanted it recorded quickly.
 Weems and his band had time for only one rehearsal before recording the song.
 Initially, Weems did not like the song; he decided to omit the lyrics by way of having Tanner whistle instead.
-While running through the song at rehearsal, someone thought of trying it with a speedier tempo than initially written.
+While running through the song at rehearsal, someone thought of trying it with a faster tempo than initially written.
 It was not a large seller, and the master was filed away.
-In 1938, Weems was now working with Decca Records and was preparing to make another record.
-When someone had forgotten to assign a song for the "B" side of the record, Weems and Tanner made another recording of "Heartaches"; the Decca version was not any more successful than the Victor one had been five years earlier.
+In 1938, Weems was now signed to Decca Records and was preparing to make another record.
+When someone had forgotten to assign a song for the "B" side of the record, Weems and Tanner made another recording of "Heartaches"; the Decca version was not any more successful than the Victor recording had been five years earlier.